elixir-grpc/grpc-reflection/README.md

      run(Helloworld.Reflection.Server)
    ```

-## interacting with your reflection server
+## Interacting with your reflection server

-Here are some example `grpcurl` commands and responses excersizing the reflection capabilities
+Here are some examples using [grpcurl](https://github.com/fullstorydev/grpcurl) to demonstrate the reflection capabilities:

 ```shell
 $ grpcurl -v -plaintext 127.0.0.1:50051 list